pheelcool/website/exampleSite/content/english/team/_index.md

 ---
 # Meet The Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our company is led by a team of passionate business entrepreneurs specialized in insurance, finance and technology.
+We are particularly proud that first-class investment funds are interested in supporting our European development.